 - what defenses will be most effective in a particular case.

 The DUI lawyer’s objective at trial is to persuade the jury to return a “not guilty” verdict.
 If they do, the charge is dismissed and the case is over.
+On the other hand, if the jury finds you guilty, the court will hold a sentencing hearing.

 At the sentencing hearing, your attorney will try to persuade the judge to impose a minimal sentence.
 Conversely, the prosecutor will usually try to persuade the judge to impose a harsher sentence.

 The good news is that Van Nuys DUI judges are open to alternative sentencing.
-“Alternative sentencing” allows a defendant to serve his/her sentence at home or in a private jail in lieu of serving time in county jail.
+“Alternative sentencing” allows a defendant to serve their sentence at home or in a private jail in lieu of serving time in county jail.
 The most common alternative sentencing options include (but are not limited to):

 - serving time in a private city jail (such as the Pasadena City Jail or the Beverly Hills Jail rather than with the general population at a county jail like the Twin Towers),

--
+- electronic monitoring,

 - house arrest, or